 The Smart Home

-Solar power is more affordable and accessible than ever, which is leading to more homes choosing to install panels.
-In 2019, the number of installed panels across the US passed 2 million, signaling the demand for this type of energy.
+Solar power has become more efficient and inexpensive, leading to more home builders choosing to install panels to help the environment and save money.
+In 2019, the number of installed panels across the U.S. passed 2 million.
 Wood Mackenzie analysts expect that to rise to above 3 million in 2021 and 4 million in 2023.

 You’ll also have your tools and other equipment close at hand without having to rely on a secure truck.
 By leaving the necessary equipment at the job site, your assets and materials stay safe — plus you’ll save money on fuel as you won’t be driving around a heavily laden truck.

-For electricians looking for an easy way to move and securely store expensive equipment and technology on construction projects, learn how PODS can help.
+For electricians looking for an easy way to move and securely store expensive equipment and technology, learn how PODS can help on construction sites.